6 Worst Types Of Damage From A Clogged Drain

 When you thrust food items, grease, hair, and other items down the sink, it’s likely to clog the drains of your home.
 As a result, you may face flooding or overflowing water, as it has no space to pass through.

-This likely happens when your drain has been blocked for quite some time, and you made no effort to unclog it.
-And honestly, nothing is more terrible than dealing with overflowing toilets, sinks, or bathtubs.
+This likely happens when your drain has been blocked for quite some time, and you have made no effort to unclog it.
+Nothing is more terrible than dealing with overflowing toilets, sinks, or bathtubs.

 Also, visible flooding is more straightforward to fix than hidden flooding, where the water flows elsewhere.
 Invisible flooding is challenging to detect but can result in severe damage, such as burst pipes.